 - Easy access to surrounding resorts: If you’re staying at a resort around Crescent Lake, you’ve got access to all other resorts nearby.
 The Beach Club, Yacht Club, Boardwalk Inn, Swan, and Dolphin are all footsteps from each other.
 Limitless dining and entertainment options for your entire vacation.

 - Laid-back atmosphere: Since the Epcot Area Resorts aren’t on the monorail track, they tend to be a little more laid back.
 This works especially well with the laid back theme of the Beach Club or Yacht Club resorts.

 - Walkability: Again, it can’t be overstated how nice it is to have access to such a large walkable area.
-The collection of parks and resorts in the area provide you with a limitless amount of entertainment and dining right outside your room.
+The collection of parks, resorts and restaurants in the area provide you with a limitless amount of entertainment and dining right outside your room.

 - Boat launches: All Epcot Area Resorts (besides CBR) have on-property boat launches to transport you to Epcot or Hollywood studios.

 - Limited need for bus transportation: Riding a bus from a Disney resort to a Disney park is often the least fun part of a vacation.
 Fortunately, the Epcot Resort Area provides you with a ton of transportation flexibility.
-You can simply walk or boat to Epcot or Hollywood Studios.
+You can simply walk, boat or take the Skyliner to Epcot or Hollywood Studios.
 From Epcot, you can ride the monorail all the way to Magic Kingdom and the other monorail resorts.

 - Crescent Lake: Crescent Lake is a nice backdrop for Epcot Area Resorts.
 It’s relaxing to sit on one of the resort beaches and watch the boats roll in and out of the area.